superfaceai/docs/docs/guides/using-multiple-providers.md

 ## Automatic failover {#failover}

-When using provider failover, OneSDK will **automatically switch to another provider when the previously used one fails**.
+When using provider failover, OneSDK will **automatically switch to another provider in the case of failure**.

 This will give you a maximum out-of-the-box resiliency useful for integration scenarios where you don't care so much about which provider fulfills the use case